Antonio Ponvert III

 Antonio Ponvert III focuses on catastrophic personal injury and wrongful death, civil rights and constitutional law, police misconduct, product liability, premises liability, and other complex cases in Federal and State courts in Connecticut and across the nation.
 He has represented plaintiffs in hundreds of high profile lawsuits, and has argued more than 40 appeals in State and Federal courts of appeals.

-Other notable verdicts and settlements include a $2 Million verdict for a female victim of covert video surveillance in her home; a$1.6 Million settlement for the family of a man shot to death by a New Milford police detective; a $1.2 Million verdict for a man who suffered hearing loss and tinnitus from the explosion of a defective tire; and a $900,000 settlement with a national property management company on behalf of a young woman who was sexually assaulted as a result of negligent security.
+Other notable verdicts and settlements include a $2 Million verdict for a female victim of covert video surveillance in her home; a $2.75 Million settlement in a bad faith failure-to-defend suit against a national insurance company; a$1.6 Million settlement for the family of a man shot to death by a New Milford police detective; a $1.2 Million verdict for a man who suffered hearing loss and tinnitus from the explosion of a defective tire; and a $900,000 settlement with a national property management company on behalf of a young woman who was sexually assaulted as a result of negligent security.

 Antonio has won numerous awards for prisoners and psychiatric patients, including the largest amount ever paid in Connecticut ($3.2 Million) for the death of a prisoner in state custody; a $1 Million settlement for the asphyxiation death of a prisoner who suffered from paranoid schizophrenia; a $1 Million settlement for the suicide of a mentally ill patient at a state psychiatric hospital; and a $700,000 settlement for a victim of a sexual assault on an in-patient psychiatric unit at a Connecticut hospital.
 In addition, he was the first to compel the State of California to provide organ transplants to prisoners.